-Further evidence: in 2014 she told Vanity Fair that her favorite perfume is La Via del Profumo’s Hindu Kush.
+Further evidence: in 2014 Tartt told Vanity Fair that her favorite perfume was La Via del Profumo’s Hindu Kush.
 She’s obviously not an amateur.

 I’ve been keeping note of references to scents worn by female characters in The Goldfinch, some of them identified as specific perfumes and others unidentified.
 Where they’re not named, I’ve tried to guess what they could be.

-Audrey Decker is the chic and beautiful mother of Theo Decker, the novel’s protagonist.
+Audrey Decker is Theo Decker’s chic and beautiful mother.
 She’s an Oklahoma native who moved to New York to model and attend college, and she’s a serious art-lover.
 In the book’s opening chapter, she brings her son to the Metropolitan Museum of Art.
 There they see a special exhibition of Dutch 17th-century paintings and Theo’s life is irrevocably changed…and not just by the art.

 “I loved the sandalwood perfume she wore, rough and unexpected, and I loved the rustle of her starched shirt when she swooped down to kiss me on the forehead.”

 L’Artisan Parfumeur Santal (1978; now discontinued) seems like something that Audrey would wear.
-It has a classic-meets-contemporary flair that suits a woman dressed in Belgian Shoes and a bright green peacoat.
+It has a classic-meets-contemporary flair that suits a woman who dresses in Belgian Shoes and a bright green peacoat.

 Or maybe she’s a Diptyque customer?
 I think she would appreciate this brand’s label designs and visual presentation.
-(I’m also choosing something a woman living on the Manhattan’s East Side would be able to buy, although I’m not sure exactly when The Goldfinch is meant to take place.
-Early 2000s?)
+(I’m also choosing something a woman living on the Manhattan’s East Side would be able to buy in the early-2000s context of this story.)

 I can imagine Theo’s mom leaving a trail of Diptyque Tam Dao (2003) in her wake, and it does have the “rough” quality that Tartt describes.